Brokenhearted (Brandy song): Critical reception

-Larry Flick from Billboard remarked that the song "drops the tempo to a spare ballad pace, giving the tempo ingenue the space to stretch and explore the soulful parameters of her voice."
+Larry Flick from Billboard magazine remarked that the song "drops the tempo to a spare ballad pace, giving the tempo ingenue the space to stretch and explore the soulful parameters of her voice."
 He found that the duet version with Morris "adds muscle to its already considerable programming power.
 Will waft over several formats like a cool, refreshing breeze."
 Flick's Billboard colleague Chris Williams felt that "the album rendition has more of a thump to it, though it's still stripped down and minimalist.
 This is a teenager singing about how life goes on post-breakup.
 But the lyrics are so grown, they could've easily been sung by artists like Tamia or Deborah Cox."
 Steve Baltin from Cash Box stated that "this has "smash" written all over it."
 He added that Brandy and Morris "could make it to the top of the charts by accident.
 But this single's inevitable success will be no accident, as one should expect a major push behind this soulful ballad.
 A straight ahead R&B number, the song features some nice harmonies as well as impressive singing on the part of the two superstars.
 One can't help but be impressed by the way they work together."

 In his review for Entertainment Weekly, Dimitri Ehrlich wrote, "Featuring saccharine sentiments set to turgid arrangements, the seamlessly produced, soulless ballad 'Brokenhearted' is something like Lawrence Welk meets Mary J. Blige.
 If you wanna be down, as Brandy's first hit proclaimed, a teaming with Milquetoast crooner Wanya Morris [...] is the wrong way to go."
 Pan-European magazine Music & Media said, "The SoulPower mix of this album track is one of those "put this on while you make love" songs, invented by the likes of Marvin Gaye and Barry White.
 The 16-year-old singer doesn't sound heartbroken enough to break the love-making mood."
 Rylee Jackson, writing for The Nevada Sagebrush, called it another "example of a song with an excellent remix that has continued to be more relevant than the original.
 Featuring Boyz II Men lead singer Wanya Morris, the track is the typical somber R&B slow jam, but also depicts the positive side of heartbreak [...]."
 Oprah Dailys Grant Rindnerfelt wrote that "Brandy said that she wasn't feeling particularly inspired the day she recorded 'Brokenhearted', but you'd have a hard time telling as she stretches into her upper and lower registers with conviction and bounces off the booming, soulful piano."
 A review for Vibe, Lela Olds wrote that "whether listening to the album version or the remix featuring then-boyfriend and Boyz II Men member Wanya Morris, you have no choice but to get your fingers snapping when listening to 'Brokenhearted'."